 We all know how frustrating it is to know for sure that we own something but not to be able to find it whenever we need to.
 And we’ve all been in the situation of wanting to read a book, to be certain that we own it and not to be able to find it.

-Usually that ends either with us reading something else, which sometimes leads to less enjoyable reading sessions or with us buying the same book again, only to find our original copy days later.
+Usually, that ends either with us reading something else, which sometimes leads to less enjoyable reading sessions, or with us buying the same book again, only to find our original copy days later.
 Seems pretty wasteful right?

 Luckily, this can easily be avoided.
 Keeping a good inventory of our books is a great solution for never having duplicates in our collection, and going the extra mile and adding the location of each novel in the book catalog is well worth it.

 Leaving money aside, books, just like CDs and movie DVDs back in the day, are among the most lent and borrowed items in our household.
-And it makes sense, especially for books which are usually only read once.
+And it makes sense, especially for books that are usually only read once.

 Since most of us lend and borrow books to and from our friends and families, we usually tend to trust that they will be returned, without giving that a second thought.
-Unfortunately that is not always the case.
+Unfortunately, that is not always the case.
 You or whoever you borrowed a book from or lent a book to can easily forget about it, leaving one of you with one or more items missing from the collection.